cmelab/QD-Paper-RDF/README.md

 Key parameters to `get\_dots2` are `size`, which specifies the number in pixels of the smallest quantum dots to identify, and `spacing` which controls a minimum spacing threshold between dots.

 get\_dots returns the x-y coordinates of the dots which are then used in analysis of the RDF and the areal density b.

+Opening this up to MSE150 on March 22nd.